 Adriana Pilar Nieto

-Associate Professor and Chair of Chicana/Chicano Studies at Metropolitan State University of Denver.
+Associate Professor of Chicana/Chicano Studies at Metropolitan State University of Denver.

 Adriana Pilar Nieto is a daughter of Denver’s dust.
 Her ancestors have migrated up and down the path from El Paso, Texas to Denver, Colorado for generations.
 She was born in El Paso, Texas with maternal roots in Las Cruces, New Mexico and paternal roots throughout New Mexico.